TOMP-WG/TOMP-API/README.md

 Additional supportive extensions:

 1. **Discovery**: to become OGC compliant, you need to implement these endpoints.
-2. **Customer Management**: Handles user-related information and preferences (draft).
+2. **Customer Management**: Handles user-related information and preferences.
 3. **Data spaces**: technical part of the API, easing the technical integration into eco-systems (draft).
+4. **Information**: data exhange that is not yet standardized yet (like user profiles, license and card types).

 MP Module:

 1. **Notify**: the part of the API that must be implemented by the reseller/MP, to cope with messages sent by the TO or driver.
+It contains also confirmation and payment requests.

 These modules work together to provide a comprehensive framework for MaaS integration.